davidgsd/AllScan/README.md

 **v0.1 2022-12-13**<br>
 Initial Commit.

+# FAQs
+Q: What is the blinking icon for?<br>
+A: AllScan's blinking 'lighting bolt' icon is a status indicator similar the 'spinny' in supermon or the blinking asterisk ('*') in allmon, which toggles on/off as each Connection Status event message is received from the node (ie. from AllScan's astapi/server.php file who reads status info from a socket connection to Asterisk on the node and then forwards that data every 500mS to AllScan's JavaScript in the browser.)
+If it stops blinking that means there is a communication issue between the browser and your node.

 # Thanks
 Thanks to all ASL Developers.
 Thanks to KK6QMS for help in Beta testing, and N6ATC for help in verifying AllScan works on HamVOIP.